Skip to main content

 The Child Maintenance Service can ask for a Deduction from Earnings Order (DEOs) for the maintenance of a child.
 They may also ask you to provide information about your employee, which you must give if you are asked for it.
 Attachment of Earnings Orders, as described above, are another way of collecting child maintenance from a parent’s earnings.
 You can find out more about child maintenance DEOs and what you will need to do on GOV.UK.

 Please note that with these type of orders, you are entitled to take off an extra £1 towards your administrative costs (if you want to).
 However, you should be aware that this will reduce the worker’s pay for minimum wage purposes.
-You should therefore not take the deduction if it will reduce the worker’s pay under the minimum wage.
+You should therefore not take the deduction if it will reduce the worker’s pay so that it is below the minimum wage.

 The Department for Work and Pensions (DWP) also has the ability to recover overpaid benefits by deduction from an individual’s earnings.
 These are called Direct Earnings Attachments (DEA).
 The DWP will write to you if you need to make DEA deductions and tell you what you need to do.